olorin/nagiosplugin/README.md

 Package for writing Nagios/Icinga/et cetera plugins in Go (golang).

-documentation
+Documentation
 =============

 See http://godoc.org/github.com/fractalcat/nagiosplugin.

-usage example
+Usage example
 =============

 The general usage pattern looks like this:

 	func main() {
 		// Initialize the check - this will return an UNKNOWN result
-		// until more perfdata are added.
+		// until more results are added.
 		check := nagiosplugin.NewCheck()
 		// If we exit early or panic() we'll still output a result. defer check.Finish()